-Students may be assigned in-school suspension as a result of disciplinary action.
+Students may be assigned in-school suspensions as a result of disciplinary action.
 Due process includes the following steps.

-a.
-Students will be informed of the reasons for the in-school suspension and be given an opportunity to respond before the in-school suspension becomes effective.

-b.
-Parents/guardians will be informed of the in-school suspension.

-When the in-school suspension exceeds ten (10) consecutive school days, a disciplinary hearing with the School Leader shall be offered to the student and the student's parent/guardian prior to the eleventh school day.
+- Students will be informed of the reasons for the in-school suspension and given an opportunity to respond before the in-school suspension becomes effective. - Parents/guardians will be informed of the in-school suspension. - When the in-school suspension exceeds ten (10) consecutive school days, a disciplinary hearing with the Principal shall be offered to the student and the student's parents/guardians prior to the eleventh school day.